Apolo-X1/DownloadYTMusic/README.md

 ## Installation and Execution
 run in the terminal the next commands:
--npm create vite@latest
+- npm create vite@latest
--select react
+- select react
--later javascript
+- later javascript
--npm install
+- npm install

 for executed:
--npm run dev
+- npm run dev